-The following adverse reactions have been identified during post-approval use of SPRAVATO.
+The following adverse reaction has been identified during postapproval use of SPRAVATO.
 Because these reactions are reported voluntarily, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Respiratory, thoracic and mediastinal disorders: respiratory depression (including respiratory arrest)